 During their first semester in the program to create the Plan of Study;

 At least 60 days prior to registering for a field experience;

 To obtain permission to apply for a field experience; and

 To obtain their advisor’s signature on their application for degree or any required university forms.

 Students are also encouraged to seek assistance if they are struggling with a matter than may impact their academic or career goals.
 Advising appointments may be scheduled in-person, by phone, by email, or video conferencing depending on your advisor’s availability.
-Students should leave a message with the Department secretary if they are having difficulty reaching their advisor.
+Students should contact the department program assistant if they are having difficulty reaching their advisor.